Visual enhancement and 3D representation for underwater scenes: a review: Introduction

+\paragraph{Non-Uniform Illumination} Lighting conditions underwater are often highly uneven, whether due to oblique sunlight, attenuation with depth, or artificial light sources mounted on cameras or vehicles.
+This leads to bright hotspots, dark shadow regions, and spatially varying colour responses within the same image. \autoref{fig:nonuniform_light} illustrates representative examples from the UIEB and LSUI datasets.
+Such non-uniform illumination complicates both enhancement and reconstruction: local contrast correction may over-amplify noise or saturate bright areas, while changing illumination patterns violate the photometric consistency assumptions commonly used in feature matching and multi-view geometry.

+\paragraph{Dynamic Water Conditions} Oceanic and freshwater environments are rarely stable.
+Currents, waves, suspended matter, and biological activity produce rapid temporal changes in visibility and appearance, as shown in \autoref{fig:dynamic_env}.
+These fluctuations complicate frame-to-frame correspondence estimation and often lead to sparse or unstable reconstructions.
+For enhancement, temporal inconsistency may cause flickering or colour instability in video restoration.
+For reconstruction, dynamic appearance changes reduce the reliability of tracking, matching, and multi-view aggregation.

-\paragraph{Marine Snow.} Marine snow consists of tiny particles—organic debris, phytoplankton shells, and other matter—that float or sink through the water column, resembling drifting snow in the ocean’s depths.
-These particulates can degrade underwater image clarity.
-As shown in \autoref{fig:marine_snow}, marine snow particles vary in size, density, and reflectance.
-Marine snow is one of the most challenging issues in 3D modeling, causing both artifacts and incomplete reconstructed structures \citep{Malyugina:beam:2025}.
-Specialized enhancement techniques are required to reduce scattering effects and retain details for improved visibility and analysis.
+\paragraph{Marine Snow} Marine snow consists of suspended particulate matter such as organic debris, phytoplankton shells, and other drifting material that appears as snow-like structures in underwater imagery.
+As illustrated in \autoref{fig:marine_snow}, these particles vary greatly in size, density, and reflectance, and can significantly degrade image clarity.
+Marine snow is particularly problematic for 3D reconstruction because it may create transient artefacts, false correspondences, and incomplete surface recovery \citep{Malyugina:beam:2025}.
+Effective enhancement methods must therefore suppress particulate interference while retaining scene details that are useful for later analysis and reconstruction.